 One of Asia’s most famous Botanical Gardens, Shanghai’s Yu Garden is a vast garden dating back over 400 years.

-Ideal for a wander, the Garden is one of the most relaxing spots in the entire city and offers a vast change of scenery away from the city’s modern, towering skyline.
+Ideal for a wander, the Garden is one of the most relaxing spots in the entire city, offering a vast change of scenery away from the city’s modern, towering skyline.